quixio/quix-docs/docs/get-started/what-is-quix.md

 ### Connectors

 Quix provides numerous standard [connectors](../connectors/index.md) for both source, and destination functions.
-In addition a number of transforms are also available.
+These enable you to easily stream data in and out of Quix.
+In addition, a number of prebuilt data transforms to perform processing on your streaming data are also available.

 !!! tip